Stata 19 MP: Complete Installation and VS Code Integration

 Why icons disappear on theme switch

-User-level MIME and icon overrides in ~/.local/share/ are also silently ignored by Zorin OS.
+User-level MIME and icon overrides in ~/.local/share/ may be silently ignored on both distros.
 Everything must go into /usr/share/.

 Block 1 — Create the global MIME configuration